rebcabin/tangledown/README.md

 </noweb>

 The regexes in noweb `anywhere_regexes` matches `block` tags that may appear anywhere on a line.
+The regex preserves leading white space so that indented `block` tags indent their `noweb` brethren appropriately.
+The `block-end` regex also preserves leading white space so it can be checked against its twin opening `block-start` regex.
 I converted the 'o' in 'block' to a harmless regex group `[o]` so that _block_end_ doesn't match itself.
 That makes it safe to run this code on this here document itself.

 #### noweb anywhere_regexes